 To this end, the Global Centre for the Responsibility to Protect encourages all Security Council members to:

-The Global Centre has compiled basic profiles on each of the newly elected Security Council members providing an overview of their engagement with R2P and other issues related to the prevention of mass atrocities.
-Profiles are available in the click-able document below and as a PDF download.
+The Global Centre has compiled profiles on each of the newly elected Security Council members providing an overview of their engagement with R2P and other issues related to the prevention of mass atrocities.
+The profiles are available in the click-able document below and as a PDF download.